 Calzadilla: I think what happened with time is that we have developed telepathic capacities with each other so we know what to say.
 Knowing that, you can anticipate a conversation, basically.
 So if I know for her to do something, I know how can I do it.
 Like I know I'm going to say something and she's going to say "no" to, so I already take that into account.

 AJC: But that sounds like every marriage on earth.

 Calzadilla: The difference, I guess, is that, then, out of that, there's an artwork that comes out.

 Allora: I guess so.
-We try not to have to make many difficult ones outside of the work ones, 'cause the work ones always seem so intense.
-By the end of the day, if the question is to eat, it's like, just go to the closest restaurant and get what's ther,e and order the same thing that we always get.
+We try not to have to make many difficult ones outside of the work ones because the work ones always seem so intense.
+By the end of the day, if the question is “to eat,” it's like, “Just go to the closest restaurant and get what's there and order the same thing that we always get.”
 So that you don't complicate things.

 And for Jennifer Allora and Guillermo Calzadilla, complexity is best kept for their art